Precocious puberty: Research

 Although the causes of early puberty are still somewhat unclear, girls who have a high-fat diet and are not physically active or are obese are more likely to physically mature earlier.
 "Obese girls, defined as at least 10 kilograms (22 pounds) overweight, had an 80 percent chance of developing breasts before their ninth birthday and starting menstruation before age 12 – the western average for menstruation is about 12.7 years."
 In addition to diet and exercise habits, exposure to chemicals that mimic estrogen (known as xenoestrogens) is another possible cause of early puberty in girls.
 Bisphenol A, a xenoestrogen found in hard plastics, has been shown to affect sexual development.
 "Factors other than obesity, however, perhaps genetic and/or environmental ones, are needed to explain the higher prevalence of early puberty in black versus white girls."
 While more girls are increasingly entering puberty at younger ages, new research indicates that some boys are actually starting later (delayed puberty).
 "Increasing rates of obese and overweight children in the United States may be contributing to a later onset of puberty in boys, say researchers at the University of Michigan Health System."

+Limited research also suggests that Adverse Childhood Experiences (ACEs) can influence the age when girls start puberty.
+The ACE's with significant influence on a girl's development are sexual and physical abuse.

+Recent research suggests a link between racial and ethnicity-based discrimination and early puberty, particularly when parents are unsupportive of a child's racial identity.
+A 2026 study states that self-identification as a sexual minority correlates with earlier puberty compared to a child's heterosexual peers.

 High levels of beta-hCG in serum and cerebrospinal fluid observed in a 9-year-old boy suggest a pineal gland tumor.
 The tumor is called a chorionic gonadotropin secreting pineal tumor.
 Radiotherapy and chemotherapy reduced tumor and beta-hCG levels normalized.